-The Nomination Committee met once and attended by all members during the year under review.
+During the year under review, the Nomination Committee met once and attended by all members.
 The Nomination Committee carried out an annual review of the required mix of skills, experience and other qualities, including core competencies, which non-executive directors should bring to the Board.
-It assessed annually the effectiveness of the Board as a whole, the committees of the Board and individual director.
-It also discussed the changes required to be made to the current composition of the Board, Committees of the Board to comply with the relevant recommendations in the Code.
-The Committee also deliberated and commented that the selection of candidate for directorship of the Company should be based on the capability and experience of the person instead of gender since the nature of business of the Company does not require specific opinion and expertise from Women.
-However, the Committee will consider qualified women candidates if there is a vacancy in the future.
+It assessed the annual effectiveness of the Board as a whole, the committees of the Board and the contribution of each individual director.

+The Nomination Committee also discussed and recommended to the Board on the retirement of Directors and reappointment of Independent Non-Executive Directors who have served for a cumulative term of more than nine (9) years to obtain the approval from the shareholders at the Annual General Meeting.